cypherpunk-academy/2064/en/079_2023_You little vixen.md

 Director short: "Gu...morgn."

-They went in to the elevator without saying a word.
+They went into the elevator without saying a word.
 About seven or eight officers followed them.
-On the 13th floor there was a large, windowless conference room with comfortable armchairs around a massive table.
+On the 13th floor, there was a large, windowless conference room with comfortable armchairs around a massive table.
 Additional eavesdropping protection could be seen on the walls.
 The group gathered around the table.
 The director and president took their seats on opposite sides.